 Now, I know that not all slow cookers are created equal.
-I have and recommend this 6-quart slow cooker and I’ve been able to make both small and large roasts.
+I have and recommend this 6-quart slow cooker and I’ve been able to make both smaller 2lb roasts and larger 4 lb roasts.
 It heats and cooks evenly and all in all, is a great small appliance.

 If you have a different slow cooker, you might want to adjust the settings as necessary.
 I have a different slow cooker that always cooks hot and burns fast, so I never use it.
 Which kind of makes it pointless to have, right?
 (It’s like all these other kitchen appliances you don’t need.)

 This post is a reader favorite, so it’s no wonder I’ve received a lot of questions about it!
 Here are the questions asked most often, and my answers:

 Besides potatoes and carrots, what other vegetables would you recommend?

 I’ve added quartered mushrooms before with great success, but I’d also try turnips, parsnips, daikon radish, rutabaga, yams and sweet potatoes.